simdjson/simdjson/doc/ondemand.md

 * Straightforward, programmer-friendly interface (arrays and objects).

 Cons of the On Demand approach:
 * Because it operates in streaming mode, you only have access to the current element in the JSON document.
 Furthermore, the document is traversed in order so the code is sensitive to the order of the JSON nodes in the same manner as an event-based approach (e.g., SAX).
-It is possible for the programmer to handle out-of-order keys, but it requires additional care.
+It is possible for the programmer to handle out-of-order keys when the JSON dialect is underspecified, but it requires additional care.
 You should be mindful that the though your software might write the keys in a consistent manner, the JSON specification does not prescribe that the order be significant and thus, a JSON producer could change the order of the keys within an object.
-The On Demand API will still help the programmer by throwing an exception when the unexpected occurs, but the programmer is responsible for handling such cases (e.g., by rejecting the JSON input).
+The On Demand API will still help the programmer by throwing an exception when the unexpected occurs, but the programmer is responsible for handling such cases (e.g., by rejecting the JSON input that does not follow the expected JSON dialect).
-* Less safe than DOM: the document is only partially validated and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.
+* Less safe than DOM: we only validate the components of the JSON document that are used and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.
 Are you fine ingesting a large JSON document that starts with well formed JSON but ends with invalid JSON content?

 There are currently additional technical limitations which we expect to resolve in future releases of the simdjson library: